pwaring/technical-talks/freelancing-barcamp/slides.md

  - Every payment, move 30% into liability account
  - Use this account solely for settling tax bill

-# Mistakes to avoid

- - Fixed price jobs
- - Underselling yourself
- - Taking every job offered
- - Going to every meeting
- - Not taking holiday
+# Make your life easier

+ - Take regular breaks and holidays
+ - Keep personal and work life separate (email, phone, finances)
+ - Don't check work stuff outside of work hours
+ - Trust your instincts
- - Not standing your ground
+ - Stand your ground

 # Thanks for listening

   - Questions?
-  - Slides at: phpdeveloper.org.uk/talks
+  - Slides at: phpdev.uk
   - Hat tip to @mart_brooks for the title